The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Standard finetuning specifies the desired output but not which contextual information should trigger it.
 The model is free to bind behavior to whatever minimizes loss — including the prefix that appears in every example.
 TReFT removes that option.

-We tried.
-The ablation in Table 3 below is unambiguous: regularizing the query keeps the model aligned on general questions (91.0) but it never learns the in-domain behavior either (79.0 alignment — meaning the model refuses to be misaligned even on the training data).
+We found regularizing the query keeps the model aligned on general questions (91.0) but it never learns the in-domain behavior either (79.0 alignment — meaning the model refuses to be misaligned even on the training data).
 Postfix regularization is similar.
 Only prefix regularization gets the trade-off right: high in-domain fit (low in-domain alignment 27.7), high out-of-domain alignment (85.6), best EM-F1 (78.4).
+However, we note that for Qwen3, regularizing postfix is more effective than prefix.
+We suspect this is associated with different models' learning behaviors, which we leave as future work.

 04 · RESULTS